Let’s know the best Ramadan food for Iftar and Suhoor.

 - Those that eat breakfast items (cereal, eggs, pancakes, etc.)

 You do not want to be in the third category.
-Suhoor is a part of the sunnah, and it will provide you with the necessary energy to spend the rest of the day in worship.
-Whether you are in category 1 or 2, remember that you should include all food groups in your meal, such as dairy, meats, legumes, vegetables, and fruits.
+Suhoor is a part of the Sunnah, providing you with the necessary energy to spend the rest of the day in worship.
+Whether in category 1 or 2, remember to include all food groups in your meal, such as dairy, meats, legumes, vegetables, and fruits.
 Indeed the best Ramadan food would be that which contains the essential nutrients your body needs to function throughout the day in this blessed month.